sdpmrya/IDC621-Term-paper-1/README.md

 ## Variation in tau_l:
-Varying the value of tau_l while keeping the initial condiitons and tau_max same. tau_l quantifies the time it takes for an infected person to recover.
+Varying the value of tau_l while keeping the initial condiitons and tau_max same. tau_l quantifies the time of infection. \ From the graphs we see that there is a linear relation between number of infected cells at equilibrium and tau_l.

 - Initial conditions \
 Susceptible cells : 9900 \